KathyHwei/Database-project/README.md

 - What processes are needed for a inventory control management to work.
 - -------------------------
 - created a relational diagram
-- threw the diagram into reverse engineering --> creating inventoryMangementDatabase.sql
+- threw the diagram into forward engineering --> creating inventoryMangementDatabase.sql
 - --------------------------
 - made some code that would populate and show how sql syntax can manipulate data in tables based on what was learned throughout the course.
 - --> creating databaseImplementation.sql